notiflowsDocs

 Limit promotional notifications to once per day:

-If the workflow is triggered multiple times for the same user within 24 hours, only the first notification is sent.
+If the workflow is run multiple times for the same user within 24 hours, only the first notification is sent.

 Rate limit alerts